 What does it mean to be carbon neutral?

-Being carbon neutral means balancing the amount of CO2 emitted to the atmosphere with actions to reduce or offset these emissions in other places, so the net effect is zero carbon emissions.
-For example, a community might plant trees to absorb GHG emissions that are produced as we heat and power local buildings.
-Thus, although GHGs are emitted, actions are being taken to reduce the net emissions, moving us closer to being carbon neutral.
-When talking about carbon neutrality, the terms carbon, carbon dioxide and greenhouse gas emissions are often used interchangeably.
+Thus, although greenhouse gases are released, actions are being taken to reduce the net emissions, moving the community closer to being carbon-neutral.
+When talking about carbon neutrality, the terms carbon, carbon dioxide, and greenhouse gas emissions are often used interchangeably.

 carbon neutral